European-Unified-ID/EUID-docs/docs/endpoints/post-token-refresh.md

 #### Testing Notes

-Using the `refresh-optout@example.com` email address in a [POST&nbsp;/token/generate](post-token-generate.md) request always generates an identity response with a `refresh_token` that results in a logout response when used with the `POST&nbsp;/token/refresh` endpoint.
+Using the `refresh-optout@example.com` email address in a [POST&nbsp;/token/generate](post-token-generate.md) request always generates an identity response with a `refresh_token` that results in a logout response when used with the `POST /token/refresh` endpoint.

 ### Request Example